Precific/qemu-cppc/manjaro/README.md

 In the virtual machine configuration, set the emulator path as instructed by the install script.

-Note: The patched QEMU should expects the patched KVM drivers to be loaded (but the patched KVM drivers remain compatible with unpatched QEMU).
+Note: In Win10 guest configurations, the patched QEMU expects the patched KVM drivers to be loaded (but the patched KVM drivers remain compatible with unpatched QEMU).

 ### Building patched KVM

-Builds the KVM drivers for the current kernel version.
+Builds the KVM drivers for the current kernel version (optional for Win11 guests).
 This is based on the Manjaro kernel source repositories.

 To build and install (make sure to stop all KVM VMs on your system before installing):
 ```bash